 Your local public library staff can help you find information on a particular subject.

 Delivery of ILL items can take from 2 - 6 weeks depending on the location of the item, its availability at the lending library and the lending library's response time.
 Because the process is dependent upon responses from other institutions and delivery systems, delivery time may vary greatly.
 Some materials, e.g. items that are difficult to locate, may take considerably longer than average.
 Some items may never become available for borrowing.
 Try to allow adequate lead-time when making a request.
 If you have a specific deadline by which you need the material, let the library know that when placing your request.
 Staff will try to obtain the item by that date, or will cancel the request and notify you if it cannot be obtained within that time.
 Also staff will notify you if the requested title cannot be obtained.

 To check on the status of your request you may call your local library.
 Please wait at least two (2) weeks before inquiring about the status of your ILL request.

 Library patrons will be notified when the item is available for pickup.
-Customers will also be notified if we cannot obtain an item.
+Patrons will also be notified if we cannot obtain an item.